 - Consult with the Department of Public Safety if the person is not a student.

-- Consult with the Counseling Center to assist you or debrief after an event.
+- Consult with Counseling Services to assist you or debrief after an event.

 - The Employee Assistance Program offers brief counseling at no cost.